davidlaprade/davidlaprade.github.io/_posts/2024-02-16-the-selfish-gpu.md

 applies equally to all replicators — i.e. anything that is copied.
 And many, many copies of GPUs are made each day.
 We neglect this at our peril.

-(_Thanks to Matt Dupree for feedback on earlier drafts of this post._)
+(_Thanks to Matt Dupree and Josh Shroyer for feedback on earlier drafts of this post._)

 <br>